Tyler Peach is a Laker.

 Peach might be used to the top, but other schools and athletes are trying to tackle the competition in their respective sports and activities.

-In the world of collegiate table tennis, besting Texas Wesleyan is the unified goal of every program out there.
+In the world of collegiate table tennis, besting the dynasty of Texas Wesleyan is the unified goal of every program out there.

 Table Tennis Titletown